felicitia/FrUITeR/index.md

 ## Steps

-You’ll need to provide several artifacts produced by your new fancy technique, following the format that FrUITeR supports.
+You’ll need to provide several artifacts produced by your fancy technique, following the format that FrUITeR supports.
 Then you can run FrUITeR as you did in the [Quick Start](#quick-start) to get the fidelity and utility results of your technique automatically!
 The specific steps are provided below.

 1. Extract the GUI events from your Source Tests.
 The extracted events should follow the format below as a `.csv` file.
 If your tests are written in Java using Appium, you can reuse FrUITeR’s [Event Extractor](#event-extractor).